4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1.md

 # Chromosome 1 territory analysis

+In this tutorial we will show how use PartSeg to segment territories of chromosome 1 inside human cell nucleus.
+And then do simple analysis.

 ## Dataset

-Dataset for this tutorial can be download from [link](http://nucleus3d.cent.uw.edu.pl/PartSeg/Downloads/A_deconv_elements.zip)
+Dataset for this tutorial can be download from [here](http://nucleus3d.cent.uw.edu.pl/PartSeg/Downloads/A_deconv_elements.zip).
+It contains 16 catted nucleus with marked chromosome 1 territory
 This dataset contains 16 catted nucleus with marked chromosome 1 territory.

 The length of human genome is 3,088,286,401bp (base pairs).
 The length of chromosome 1 is 248,956,422bp.